5 powerful functionalities MongoDB provides which SQL operations fail to deliver

 - Why is this process incapable of supporting non-relational data?

-These are a few of the issues raised by SQL users on the areas that puts them on a stalemate in terms of scaling and expansion.
+These are a few of the issues raised by SQL users on the areas that puts them on a stalemate in terms of scaling and expansion of relational databases.
 All these issues narrowed down to one answer and it is a database management system with no SQL.
 Yeah, in this blog we will be talking about MongoDB and the best practices to implement it effectively.

 Non-relational data